This post may contain affiliate links. Please see my disclosure policy for details.

 Dragonfly in Amber reference

-The Old Tolbooth is a famous spot on the High Street.
+The Old Tolbooth is a famous spot on the Royal Mile.
 Years ago, it was a notorious prison that was attached to St Giles Cathedral.

 In the 15th Century, it developed into a prison.
 The prison conditions were hellish with gruesome conditions.
 Some dubbed it ‘the thieve’s hole’ (another Outlander reference from series 1)!